NREL/FuelLib/docs/sourcecode.rst

 - **docs:** directory containing the documentation source files
 - **tutorials:** directory containing example scripts that demonstrate how to use FuelLib

+    - ``basic.py``: example script that demonstrates basic usage of FuelLib
     - ``compositionPlots.py``: example script that generates composition plots for a given fuel
     - ``hefaBlends.py``: example script that calculates properties of HEFA:Jet-A blends
     - ``mixtureProperties.py``: validation script that calculates properties of single component fuels and mixture properties of multicomponent fuels.